huynhloc04/Grape_DeepStream/README.md

 ### **Models**

-To use your own model, change the following line of code of the config_infer_primary_yoloV5.txt config file
+To use your own model, change the followings of the config_infer_primary_yoloV5.txt config file

 **1. Change to engine file**
 ```bash